Quantum Algorithms to Determine Spin-Resolved Exchange-Correlation Potential for Strongly Correlated Materials: Results

 The spin dependence of the XC functional can be analyzed more directly by examining the difference between the spin components of the XC potential,

 This quantity measures the effective XC splitting between spin channels and provides insight into magnetic correlation effects in the system.

-Figure~\ref{fig:dvxc_vs_m} shows $\Delta v_{\rm XC}$ as a function of the magnetization $m=n_\uparrow-n_\downarrow$ for a lattice with $L=8$ sites.
+Figure~\ref{fig:dvxc_vs_m} shows $\Delta v_{\rm XC}$ as a function of magnetization $m=n_\uparrow-n_\downarrow$ for a one dimensional chain of ten-sites.
 For the non-magnetic case ($m=0$) the two spin channels are equivalent and the XC potentials are identical, resulting in $\Delta v_{\rm XC}=0$.

-As the magnetization increases, the two spin potentials progressively separate and the magnitude of $\Delta v_{xc}$ increases.
+Although the overall magnitude of the spin splitting increases near half filling, the curves do not show a strictly monotonic dependence on the total filling \(N=N_\uparrow+N_\downarrow\).
+In particular, the \(N=9\) curve exceeds the \(N=10\) curve at some magnetizations.
+This does not imply a larger XC energy at \(N=9\); rather, it reflects the fact that \(\Delta v_{\rm xc}\) is obtained from finite differences of the XC energy surface and is therefore sensitive to the local curvature of \(E_{\rm xc}(N_\uparrow,N_\downarrow)\).
+For the finite chains considered here, finite-size effects associated with the discrete single-particle spectrum and the discrete set of allowed spin sectors can produce such nonmonotonic behavior.

-This behavior reflects the growing importance of spin-dependent correlation effects in the Hubbard model.
-The XC potential must account for the different correlation environments experienced by spin-up and spin-down electrons as the system becomes polarized.
-The smooth dependence of $\Delta v_{\rm XC}$ on magnetization also demonstrates that the reconstructed XC functional captures the continuous evolution between non-magnetic and magnetic regimes.
-These results illustrate that the variational quantum simulations provide access not only to total energies but also to spin-resolved correlation effects encoded in the XC potential.
+This behavior reflects the importance of spin-dependent correlation effects in the Hubbard model.
+As the system becomes spin polarized, spin-up and spin-down electrons experience different correlation environments, leading to an increasing separation of the two XC potentials.
+The overall dependence of $\Delta v_{\mathrm{XC}}$ on magnetization demonstrates that the reconstructed XC functional captures the expected evolution from non-magnetic to magnetic regimes.
+The approximately antisymmetric behavior about $m=0$ follows directly from the spin-flip symmetry of the Hubbard Hamiltonian.
+Together, these results show that the variational quantum simulations accurately reproduce not only the ground-state energies but also the spin-resolved XC effects encoded in the XC potential.